 The PiP (Picture In Picture) view shows a video image in the main screen, with an additional smaller image overlapping in the corner.
 Typically, a remote presentation is displayed in the main part of the screen, and the remote video is in the small image.
-If the remote endpoint does not show any content, the display shows your computer screen in the main part of the screen, and the remote video in the small image.
+If the remote endpoint does not show any content, the display shows the remote video in the main part of the screen, and the local presentation in the small image.

-• PaP
+PaP